Brian-Pho/Textbook-Notes/content/posts/textbooks/deep-learning-with-python/index.md

     3. Train your custom network.
     4. Unfreeze some layers in the base network.
     5. Jointly train both the unfrozen layer and your custom network.
-- Visualizing what convnet learn
+- Three ways of visualizing what a convnet learn
     - *Intermediate activations*: for understanding how convnet layers transform their input.
     - *Convnet filters*: for understanding what visual patterns/concepts each filter is receptive to.
     - *Heatmaps of class activation*: for understanding which parts of an image lead to the activation of that neuron.